 The 'proprietor' of the patent – so there is a need to check all licences as to who owns the patent (including if jointly held) and does the exclusive licensee have any rights / interests in the opt-out?

 When is the UPC system likely to go live?

-Likely to be approximately 6 months after all the required ratifications of the Agreement on the UPC have been completed - estimated to be Spring 2017 - so Autumn 2017.
+Likely to be approximately 6 months after all the required ratifications of the Agreement on the UPC have been completed - estimated to by the end of 2017 - so Summer 2018.